etienne-martin/react-event-hook/README.md

 ### Cross-tab events

-Events can also extend to other tabs or windows by enabling the `crossTab` option.
+Events can also extend to other tabs that share the same origin by enabling the `crossTab` option.

 ```javascript
 import { createEvent } from "react-event-hook";